How to Remove OpenVPN Server on Linux (CentOS, RHEL & Ubuntu)

 After doing changes in our firewall you may check that that rules were deleted.

-Step 3: Disable SELinux For OpenVPN
+Step 3: Disable SELinux Rules (if enabled)

 If you have SELinux running on your server then you need to free OpenVPN port and protocol.
 Now, to check the SELinux status use the following command.